-The proposed Romens development site was found to be suitable for the proposed subdivided lots.
+The proposed Romen development site was found to be suitable for the proposed subdivided lots.
 The location does not appear to be underlain with sand or gravel, so it is not a mineable site.
 Oil and gas wells are not located in the area, although sufficient information was not obtainable to determine the economic feasibility for oil and gas production at the site.

 Geologic hazards encountered at the site include expansive soils/bedrock, potentially compressible soils, surface drainage, and potential radon.
 The geologic conditions of the site are relatively common given the site's locality to West Bijou Creek and mitigation can be accomplished by implementing common engineering and construction practices.
-None of these conditions are anticipated to preclude the proposed development (Soils, Geology and Geologic Hazard Study, prepared by RMG Engineering Inc. October 2020). this is the summary for the subdivision, not rezone, please change.
+None of these conditions are anticipated to preclude the proposed development (Soils, Geology and Geologic Hazard Study, prepared by RMG Engineering Inc. October 2020).